tiagod3p/100-days-of-code/log.md

 **Thoughts:**  I need to focus more on Selenium and Webscraping because I'm very excited to do some python scripts with them.

+### Day 10 May 23, 2020

+**Today's Progress**: Today was the best day of the challenge for me!
+I built a Python bot who automates that log and I only need to write today's progress and my thoughts.
+To build the bot I used Selenium.
+All code is available on [repository](https://github.com/tiagod3p/100-days-of-code-log-bot)

+**Thoughts:**: I love Selenium!!!
+It can do amazing bots.
+I'll certainly do more automating bots with Selenium.